-Mito Meter Measurement & Mitigation Methods – EMF/RF Basics This is a quick checklist for measuring RF.
-(Radio Frequencies)
+Mito Meter Measurement & Mitigation Methods / EMF/RF Basics / RF Measurement Guide

 1/ The Mito Meter has a single axis antenna so its important to move around the meter to find the highest reading.
 Move the meter around like you are scoping up the air and that will cover the XYZ axis.

 3/ Measure the places you spend time in.
-If you get high readings around a room at your feet level and also above your head, that generally means it will be difficult or expensive to shield, especially if you are up in the red.
+If you get high readings around a room at your feet level and also above your head, that generally means it will be difficult or expensive to shield, especially if the reading are up in the red.
 On the other hand, if you only get a mid to high reading above your head, or say only at your feet, this can be easier to mitigate.
-You can use the Mito Meter sound mode to determine what the signal/source is by the signal sound signature.
+You can also use the Mito Meter RF-X Sound Mode to determine what the signal/source is by the signal sound signature.

 4/ Turn all your wireless devices off before taking a reading at home so you can determine what your background RF levels are.
 I recommend turning the power off at the mains so you don’t miss anything.